 Doc Watson Signature

-The Doc Signature is by far one of the most purchased Gallagher Guitars.
-It’s the same guitar as the classic Doc Watson model but with some added decoration!
+The Doc Watson Signature is one of the most distinguished Gallagher guitars.
+It is the same guitar as the classic Doc Watson model but with some added adornment!

 • Mahogany back and sides

 • Flamed maple binding on body, fretboard & headstock